 Here's how the decision could affect your mortgage, savings, credit cards and loans.

 As the UK’s base rate of interest goes up, mortgage rates will increase.

-The general interest rates offered on fixed-rate mortgages has already started to rise slightly.
+The general interest rates offered on fixed-rate mortgages has already started to rise in recent months.
 This means new mortgage deals may cost more than they would have a few months ago.

 If you have a fixed rate mortgage, your monthly payments won’t be affected.
 But when you switch onto the standard variable rate, it will be higher than it would have been before.

 Get to know the deal you have.
 What rate are you paying?
 Are you still on the introductory deal, and if so when does that come to an end?
 Are there any terms and conditions for early exit?
 How long do you have left?